Reasoning While Asking: Transforming Reasoning Large Language Models from Passive Solvers to Proactive Inquirers: Introduction

 Extensive experiments on mathematical reasoning, code generation, and document editing show that PIR effectively avoids invalid reasoning trajectories, reducing computation by an average of approximately 2k tokens per task and cutting unnecessary interaction turns by half.
 Meanwhile, PIR achieves superior performance with improvements of 9.8\% in Accuracy, 3.2\% in Pass Rate, and 13.36 in BLEU, respectively.
 Additionally, PIR also demonstrates strong generalization on non-interactive benchmarks, including factual knowledge, question answering, and missing premise tests, suggesting that proactive interactive reasoning is beneficial beyond interactive settings.

-Our contributions are summarized as follows: \begin{itemize}[label=\textbullet, topsep=1pt, itemsep=1pt, left=1pt] \item We identify and formalize the \textbf{blind self-thinking} problem in current reasoning LLMs and propose the \textbf{PIR} framework to enable proactive clarification. \item We develop a reinforcement learning method, \textbf{US-GRPO}, incorporating a dynamic user simulator and both extrinsic and intrinsic rewards to align reasoning with intent resolution and optimize interaction efficiency. \item Through extensive experiments, we show that PIR achieves state-of-the-art performance on both interactive and general reasoning benchmarks, providing a more efficient and user-aligned paradigm for next-generation reasoning models. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize}[label=\textbullet, topsep=1pt, itemsep=1pt, left=1pt] \item We identify and formalize the \textbf{blind self-thinking} problem in current reasoning LLMs and propose the \textbf{PIR} framework to enable proactive clarification. \item We develop a reinforcement learning method, \textbf{US-GRPO}, incorporating a dynamic user simulator and both extrinsic and intrinsic rewards to align reasoning with intent resolution and optimize interaction efficiency. \item Through extensive experiments, we show that PIR achieves strong performance on interactive benchmarks and demonstrates robust generalization across non-interactive reasoning settings, providing a more efficient and user-aligned paradigm for next-generation reasoning models. \end{itemize}